lksark/String_Search_algorithm/README.md

 The coding here are fast exact string search algorithm, bypass a number of characters in a long string without comparison.

 Coding attached here are written in Microsoft C#.

+In the code file 'String_search_multi-threads_WildCard.cs', user can use Wild Card '?' character in string P to find Exact String Match of string P from string T. Wild Card '?' character can be any characters in string P.